openmobilehub/react-native-omh-storage/README.md

 ---

 **React Native OMH Storage** streamlines connecting your React Native app to various cloud storage providers by providing lightweight bridges to native OMH Storage SDKs on both iOS and Android.
-It supports both Google Mobile Services (GMS) and non-GMS configurations, making it easy to incorporate Google Drive, OneDrive, Dropbox, and other supported third-party storage providers.
+It supports both Google Mobile Services (GMS) and non-GMS configurations, making it easy to incorporate Google Drive, OneDrive and Dropbox storage providers.

 ## Features